tawhidmonowar/txtFileCreator/README.md

-# txtFileCreator
+## .txtFileCreator
- txtFileCreator is an Android app that allows user to create, view and update txt file on android devices.
+ .txtFileCreator is an Android app that allows user to create, view and update text file on android devices.